Ylianst/MeshCentral/docs/docs/install/index.md

 ![](images/2022-05-17-00-16-40.png)

 For this installation, we are going to use the Raspbian operating system.
 You can use the NOOBS version to install this operating system on your Raspberry Pi and install Raspbian.
-For best performance you can use the “Raspbian Stretch Lite” image which is much smaller and does not have the X desktop interface.
+For best performance you can use the `Raspbian Stretch Lite` image which is much smaller and does not have the X desktop interface.
 To keep things even smaller, we are not going to be installing MongoDB, instead we are just going to be using NeBD as a database that comes by default with MeshCentral.

 #### Installing NodeJS

 Start by opening a terminal.
-For all of the installation, we will assume we are the default “pi” user and we are in the home (~) folder.
+For all of the installation, we will assume we are the default `pi` user and we are in the home (~) folder.
 Let’s get started by installing NodeJS.

 ```
 sudo apt-get update